 Bringing together twelve essays in three areas of Joyce criticism and scholarship, this refreshing book offers various personal adventures from a life lived with Joyce’s work.
 In a manner that is at once modest, rigorous, and accessible, Ulysses in Focus engagingly connects these scholarly developments and contretemps to the author's personal history and provides fascinating new genetic readings of several episodes of Ulysses that advance our understanding of the novel’s composition.

-Michael Groden is Distinguished University Professor of English at the University of Western Ontario.
+Michael Groden (1947-2021) was Distinguished University Professor of English at the University of Western Ontario.